Dirty Down Patina vs Green Stuff World patinas

 3. Drying.
 Allow the project to dry completely.
 These products do not contain a binder, so the pigment can move if touched or exposed to moisture, meaning they will require a protective coat.

-4. Fixing the effect.
+4. Fixing the effect to prevent reactivation.
 Once the effect matches the artist’s preference and is fully dry, it is crucial to seal it.
 This is usually done with a matte varnish or a matte medium to secure the product and lock the reaction in place.
 The best method is to apply it with an airbrush or spray can to ensure the effect does not change.
 Both Dirty Down and GSW have their own varnishes.

 5. Details.
 If additional details need to be highlighted over the effect (such as painting metallic screws to imitate stainless steel), do so after sealing the patina with varnish to avoid reactivating it.